jonathanolson/slither/notes/patterns.md

 - TODO
   -
-  - generate.js should IGNORE LONG MESSAGES because omg, especially Windows gets spammed
-  -
+  - MINISAT FAILURE
     - getImpliedGeneralBoardRules 2 47 [PC] <<<<------- WAIT WAIT we have.... minisat FAILULRE
     - 2 48 also
     - minisat-OUT
     - Perhaps we are giving it too many loops?
     - CONSIDER:
       - What if we... manually compute these?
 For these SMALL cases, it is probably practical
   -
+  - [LinCb0!!!]
+General performance enhancements:
-  - ADD IN TESTING TO ENSURE GENERATION IS STABLE!!!
+    - [First, testing infrastructure] ADD IN TESTING TO ENSURE GENERATION IS STABLE!!!
       - Then have a way to UNIT TEST to see if our rule generations are EQUAL to what is there.
-  -
-  - General performance enhancements:
     - See pruning discussion with ChatGPT
+      - [implement LinCb0] - from https://arxiv.org/pdf/2011.04928, etc.
       - We can see if implications would be VIOLATED by adding an attribute (early termination)
       - OMG OMG - treat implications maybe differently if they "imply everything" (invalid)
         - Still keep those in our implications,